wmac001/arc-overhang-orcaslicer-integration/README.md

 ## 6. Suggested Print Settings
 Some PrusaSlicer PrintSettings will be checked and warned if "wrong".

-Reduce Warping:
-Recommended in the Arc-Overhang area: only 1 bottom layer, infill: less is better, avoid straight lines, e.g. hilbert-curve.
 ### Important Settings in the Script are:

 a) **"ArcCenterOffset":** The surfacequality is imporved by Offsetting the arc center, because the smallest r is larger->more time to cool.
 Set to 0 to get into delicate areas.